MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 2. If you roll back a deployment whose latest release is an "active" rollout, the rollout value will be cleared, effectively "deactivating" the rollout behavior

-3. Unlike the `mandatory` and `description` fields, when you promote a release from one deployment to another, it will not propagate the `rollout` property, and therefore, if you want the new release (in the target deployment) to have a rollout value, you must explicitly set it when you call the `promote` command.
+3. Unlike the `mandatory` and `description` fields, when you promote a release from one deployment to another, it won't propagate the `rollout` property, and therefore, if you want the new release (in the target deployment) to have a rollout value, you must explicitly set it when you call the `promote` command.

 > [!TIP]
 > This parameter can be set using either `--rollout` or `-r`*